-This study's purpose was to understand non-aeronautical revenue's main drivers and rent payments from non-aviation activities of US airports.
-After car rental and car parking revenue, Food & Beverage accounts for the largest part of non-aeronautical revenue in our sample of US airports, followed by News/Gifts, Specialty Retail, and lastly Duty Free.
-However, our empirical research's focus was mainly on Specialty Retail and Food & Beverage revenue.
+The purpose of this study was to understand the main drivers of non-aeronautical revenue and rent payments from non-aviation activities of US airports.
+After car rental and car parking revenue, Food & Beverage accounts for the largest part of non-aeronautical revenue in the our sample of US airports, followed by News/Gifts, Specialty Retail and lastly Duty Free.
+However, the focus of our empirical research was mainly on Specialty Retail and Food & Beverage revenue.

-Considering the passenger demographics' influence on non-aviation revenue, our empirical results were the following: International passengers are the most important group for Specialty Retail, while transfer passengers spend more on F&B. With increases in the share of business passengers, both Specialty Retail and F&B revenue per square foot decreases.
+Considering the influence of passenger demographics on non-aviation revenue, our empirical results were the following: International passengers are the most important group of passengers for Specialty Retail, while transfer passengers spend more on F&B. With an increase in the share of business passengers, both Specialty Retail and F&B revenue per square foot decreases.

-F&B performances differ for LCC terminals.
+F&B performance differs for terminals where low cost airlines dominates.
 The average F&B revenue per square foot is lower in these terminals.

-Finally, we analyze how these revenues are transformed into rent payments the airports receive from non-aviation activities.
-Our empirical results show that 67% of the variance in Specialty Retail's airport rent payments is due to differences across terminals.
-The deviations from the average tendency for airport income from Specialty Retail are explained by individuality and each terminal's unique characteristics.
-For F&B, any deviation from average tendency can be explained by random factors on the contrary.
-The better an airport understands how revenue from non-aeronautical activities like Specialty Retail and F&B are generated in its terminals, the better the airport can reflect these determinants through providing space at optimal locations and to implement more profitable lease contracts.
-Obviously short-term and long-term strategies differ, as new or refurbished terminals have a different layout and therefore, provide more attractive shopping and restaurant options than the older terminals.
+Finally we analyze how these revenues are transformed into rental payments the airports receives from non-aviation activities.
+Our empirical results showed that 67% of the variance in Specialty Retail rent payments to the airport is due to differences across terminals.
+The deviations from the average tendency for airport income from Specialty retail are explained by individuality and specific characteristic of the terminal.
+For F&B on the contrary any deviation from average tendency can be explained by random factors.
+The better an airport understands how revenue from non-aeronautical activities like Specialty Retail and F&B are generated in its terminals; the better it can reflect these determinants through providing space at the optimal location and to implement more profitable lease contracts.

+Obviously short-term and long-term strategies differ, as new or refurbished terminals have a different layout and therefore provide more attractive shopping and restaurant options than the traditional terminals.
 This is also an area were further research is needed, to show how to translate the lessons from this kind of research into profitable business strategies in the short and medium terms.
-We also need to better understand how to consider these revenue drivers' effects when benchmarking airport performances.
+We also need to better understand how to consider the effect of these revenue drivers when benchmarking the performance of airports.